writetome51/basic-data-handling/README.md

 To use any one of the functions in your files, just include its import statement (commented on the right of each function).
 All the files in this package are clearly named for what functions they contain.
-Everything is in TypeScript, with transpiled JavaScript files included.

 Contains these functions: